U.S. 190 project in Cove could change

-The Business 190 project, which spans from Avenue D to South Farm-to-Market 116, would change the highway as it passes through the city.
+The Business 190 project, the first phase of which spans from Constitution Drive to Avenue D, would change the highway as it passes through the city.
 The current configuration of three lanes in both directions with a center turn lane would be changed to two lanes in each direction with a median and periodic turn lanes, sidewalks and bike lanes.

 If preliminary dates hold, construction could start in spring 2020 and be completed by summer 2021.